AndreiBoris/andrei-learns-express/README.md

 # Express Tutorial App

-This is a clone of Wes Bos's [Node Course repository](https://github.com/wesbos/Learn-Node) went through Wes Bos' Node course and build the Express/MongoDb restaurant application.
+This is a clone of Wes Bos's [Node Course repository](https://github.com/wesbos/Learn-Node).
+I went through Wes Bos' Node course and build the Express/MongoDb restaurant application.
 After running `npm install` or `yarn install` should just be able to run this locally using `npm start` or `yarn start`

+I am throwing it up on Github to maintain a central area for the things I am learning.

 Requires Node 8+